 Rinsing fish in the sink can lead to potential contamination of the kitchen area.
 Fish scales, juices, and bacteria can splash onto nearby surfaces such as countertops, cutting boards, and utensils, increasing the risk of cross-contamination.

-See also How long does turkey neck take to cook
+See also How long to soak black beans before cooking

 It is important to note that if fish has a specific odor or slime, it is recommended to rinse it under cold water to remove any unpleasant smells or textures.
 However, this should be done quickly and with caution to minimize the potential risks associated with rinsing fish.